 In our proposed algorithm, we employ three parallel neural network models to extract features from different modalities of data in the robot's environment.
-Specifically, a CNNs is utilized to extract visual features from the robot's environment images, a RNN is employed to capture textual information, and a 1D CNN is applied to extract acoustic features.
+Specifically, a Convolutional Neural Network (CNN) is utilized to extract visual features from the robot's environment images, a Recurrent Neural Network (RNN) is employed to capture textual information, and a one-dimensional Convolutional Neural Network (1D CNN) is applied to extract acoustic features.
 These models run in parallel to process the multimodal data.